Who is Penny Mordaunt and could she replace Boris Johnson as prime minister?

-Penny Mordaunt: Who is she, what does she do and could she replace Boris Johnson as prime minister?
+Penny Mordaunt: Who is she, what does she do, could she replace Boris Johnson as prime minister and what is a vote of no confidence?

 MANY have called for Boris Johnson to resign as prime minister following the Downing Street party – but who could replace him?